Bone Grafting for Dental Implants: Types, Risks, & Recovery

 • Dentures become loose over time.

-• Dental implants placement can be hard or even contraindicated due to insufficient bone.
+• Dental implant placement can be hard or even contraindicated due to insufficient bone.
 In this case, your dentist may recommend bone grafting for dental implants.

 • Extreme jawbone loss increases the risk of jaw fracture.